What Are the Invasive Species in Florida?

 Taking Action Steps

-- Best Practices.
-When Burmese pythons were spotted swimming from the Everglades toward the Florida Keys, TNC created Python Patrol.
-This early-detection, rapid-response task force prevents the spread of these non-native constrictor snakes to the Keys.
-Python Patrol trains community workers such as meter readers to identify the snakes and call in sightings; wildlife professionals then capture the snakes, which snack on endangered species and can grow longer than 20 feet.
-Python Patrol is considered a model rapid response task force.
+When Burmese pythons were spotted swimming from the Everglades toward the Florida Keys, TNC created Python Patrol, and, once established, transferred this program to the Florida Fish and Wildlife Conservation Commission.
+This early-detection, rapid-response can help slow the spread of these non-native constrictor snakes.
+Python Patrol trains community workers to identify the snakes and call in sightings; wildlife professionals can then capture the snakes, which snack on endangered species and can grow longer than 20 feet.